 “On a global scale, we are using 1000 times more on military hardware than we are using on humanitarian issues and development” - Robert Mood, President of the Norwegian Red Cross

 Incidents of violent extremism and terrorism worldwide tripled between 2006 and 2014 and between 2000 and 2014, there had been nearly a tenfold increase in deaths.
 And yet the $742 billion a year lost due to conflict dwarfs the $167 billion in annual official development assistance.
-On top of the losses of life and economic losses, people are uprooted, losing their lifestyles and their belongings, their families broken up (Figure 2).
+On top of the losses of life and economic losses, people are uprooted, losing their lifestyles as well as their belongings and their families are broken up (Figure 2).

 Health care in crisis: Destruction, decay, denial and danger

-This destruction and decay of the health care system and services has profound affects on the local population and not just the injured, but also those suffering from chronic and other conditions.
-There is a diminished capacity to address infectious disease outbreaks, like the current epidemic in Yemen, which will reach around one million cases by the year-end.
+This destruction and decay of the health care system and services have profound effects on the local population and not just the injured, but also those suffering from chronic and other medical conditions.
+There is a diminished capacity to address infectious disease outbreaks, like the current epidemic in Yemen, which will reach around one million cases by the end of the year.
 Furthermore, decay of the health care system has prolonged effects that last well beyond the conflict itself.
-As Frederik Siem from the Norwegian Red Cross described, during a typical five-year conflict, infant mortality rates increase by 13 % and remain at 11 % higher rate than baseline for the first five years post-conflict (2).
-Meanwhile, women are more likely to schedule cesareans and give home births, because it’s dangerous to spend too much time in hospital.
+As Frederik Siem from the Norwegian Red Cross described, during a typical five-year conflict, infant mortality rates increase by 13 % and remain at a 11 % higher rate than at baseline for the first five years post-conflict (3,4).
+Meanwhile, women are more likely to schedule caesareans and give home births, because it is dangerous to spend too much time in hospital.

 Attacks on health care personnel

 With the changing climate of warfare and conflict, attitudes towards medical personnel have also shifted and not in the positive direction.
-Morten Rostrup gave an account of the years he had spent working with Médecins Sans Frontières (MSF) International, in which he saw a shift into denial of health care and attacking health personnel as a weapon of war.
-Working in a refugee camp in Congo at the time when the Kabila forces attacked hundreds of thousands of Rwandan refugees - “if you work in the conflict zone,” said Morten, ”the safest place you can be in is the hospital, because it’s a respected place.”
+Morten Rostrup gave an account of the years he had spent working with Médecins Sans Frontières (MSF) International, in which he saw a shift towards denial of health care and attacking health personnel as a weapon of war.
+Working in a refugee camp in the Democratic Republic of Congo at the time when the Kabila forces attacked hundreds of thousands of Rwandan refugees - “if you work in the conflict zone,” said Morten, ”the safest place you can be in is the hospital, because it is a respected place.”
 The International Humanitarian Law (IHL) ensured protection of all medical personnel and services.
 He felt equally safe during the bloody civil war in Angola.

-Morten recalled a shift in dynamics around 2001 while he was in Afghanistan.
-He entered Kandahar in December, after the 9/11 attacks and right after the American and Afghan military had forced Taliban out of Kandahar.
-In Kandahar city there were civilian military personnel – American soldiers in civilian clothing with hidden guns driving civilian cars.
-At the same time as the Americans were bombing Afghanistan they were also distributing packages of food from the planes.
-This confusion was exemplified in an experience, where during an Explo mission in the Helmand province, while completely visible and marked with the MSF vest, Morten was asked whether he was an American soldier.
+Morten recalled a shift in dynamics around 2001, while he was in Afghanistan.
+He entered Kandahar in December, after the 9/11 attacks and right after the American and Afghan military had forced the Taliban out of Kandahar.
+In Kandahar city, there were civilian military personnel, that is American soldiers in civilian clothing with hidden guns driving civilian cars.
+At the same time as the Americans were bombing Afghanistan with the aim of dismantling al-Qaeda, they were also distributing packages of food from the planes to people.
+This confusion was exemplified in an experience, where during an explo mission in the Helmand province, while completely visible and marked with the MSF vest, Morten was asked whether he was an American soldier.

-This confusion between the military and health care and aid personnel was sounded out a few months prior to this, on the 26th of October 2001, by Colin Powel, the foreign minister of the US who spoke with American non-governmental organisations (NGOs): “As I speak, just as surely as our diplomats and military, American NGOs are out there serving and sacrificing on the front lines of freedom. … I want you to know that I have made it clear to my staff here and to all of our ambassadors around the world that I am serious about making sure we have the best relationship with the NGOs who are such a force multiplier for us, such an important part of our combat team” (5).
-The danger that this message carries is that aligning NGOs with the military potentially aligns them with a legitimate target in a war.
+This confusion between the military and health care/aid personnel was sounded out just months prior to this, on the 26th of October 2001, by Colin Powel, the then foreign minister of the US, who spoke with American non-governmental organisations (NGOs): “As I speak, just as surely as our diplomats and military, American NGOs are out there serving and sacrificing on the front lines of freedom. … I want you to know that I have made it clear to my staff here and to all of our ambassadors around the world that I am serious about making sure we have the best relationship with the NGOs who are such a force multiplier for us, such an important part of our combat team” (6).
+The danger that this message carries is that aligning NGOs with the military, the military potentially aligns them with legitimate targets in a war.

-In March 2011, during the civil war in Libya, Morten was witness to an attack while speaking on the phone to Libyan doctors working in Zawiya - people carrying injured patients were killed, bloodbanks were destroyed.
+In March 2011, during the civil war in Libya, Morten was a witness to an attack, while speaking on the phone to Libyan doctors working in Zawiya - people carrying injured patients were killed, blood banks were destroyed.
 “It was very deliberate,” said Morten, “to deny health care was used as a weapon of war.”
-The hospital continued to be attacked and had to be evacuated.
+The hospital continued to be under attack and had to be evacuated.
 In 2012, in Qamishli, the north of Syria, Morten recalled being told for the first time to conceal the fact that he was a doctor.
 The changing climate meant that it was more dangerous to be caught with a patient that is suspected to be part of the opposition than be caught with a weapon.

 Irregular violence - health care strategically targeted

-Summarizing these events of escalating violence and the intention of violence towards health care and aid workers, Scott Gates and Håvard Nygård, from PRIO, presented data on the deaths of these professionals during conflict (6).
+Summarizing these events of escalating violence and the intention of violence towards health care and aid workers, Scott Gates and Håvard Nygård, from PRIO, presented data on the deaths of these professionals during conflict (7).
 These data show that over 1500 medical workers have been attacked just since 2014.
-Many more have been threatened, injured or kidnapped and tortured.
-This targeting the non-belligerents, but also the systematic deprivation of people’s access to food, health and education expanding the scope by which conflict occurs has been termed “irregular violence.”
+Many more have been threatened, injured, or kidnapped and tortured.
+This targeting the non-belligerents, but also the systematic deprivation of people’s access to food, health and education, expanding the scope by which conflict occurs has been termed “irregular violence.”

 The expansion of ‘humanitarian actors’ – who are they anyway?

 To add to some of the challenges blurring the lines between humanitarian actors and the military, there is increasing confusion between humanitarian actors themselves.
-The humanitarian label carries with itself peace and neutrality and is therefore popular.
-However, not all self-labeled humanitarian actors maintain the functions of neutrality, which can lead to mistrust and confusion on the ground.
+The humanitarian label carries with itself peace and neutrality and is, therefore, popular.
+However, not all self-labelled humanitarian actors maintain the functions of neutrality, which can lead to mistrust and confusion on the ground.
 In addition, humanitarianism is politicized and looked upon as a western intervention, or is sometimes brought in for peacekeeping, promoting democracy and becoming involved in military operations, such as the case with the UN.
-In fact, a general shift has been observed, where some humanitarian agents are becoming increasingly active in human rights advocacy, thus putting doubt over their claims of impartiality (7).
+In fact, a general shift has been observed, where some humanitarian agents are becoming increasingly active in human rights advocacy, thereby putting doubt over their claims of impartiality (8).

 Women in conflict

-…Conflict does not affect women and men in the same way or in the same proportions.
-Realities that are experienced differently by women and men are hidden behind the statistics on human and economic losses..
+“…Conflict does not affect women and men in the same way or in the same proportions.
+Realities that are experienced differently by women and men are hidden behind the statistics on human and economic losses.”
+(9).

-Specialised maternal, newborn and antenatal care packages, the Minimum Initial Service Packages (MISP) do exist in these settings, however many of the services are developed based on experience, while evidence is still lacking on what is most effective in these situations.
+Specialised maternal, newborn and antenatal care packages, the Minimum Initial Service Packages (MISP), do exist in these settings, however many of the services are developed based on experience alone, while evidence is still lacking for what is most effective in these situations.
 Additionally, Johanne talked about the importance of post-conflict restructuring and rebuilding of health systems to address the issues that arise during conflict, especially targeted at vulnerable populations such as women and children.